Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Introduction

 Standard machine learning methods have achieved great success in the past decade, e.g., convolutional neural networks~\cite{lecun1989handwritten,lecun1998gradient} for tasks such as computer vision (CV), and recurrent neural networks~\cite{funahashi1993approximation,hochreiter1997long,jaeger2001echo,maass2002real} for tasks such as natural language processing (NLP).
 More recently, transformer-based models have demonstrated even better performance in both CV and NLP tasks.
 Inspired by the success of these methods in standard machine learning tasks, many previous works explored using these methods to improve the modeling of dynamical systems.
-Although preliminary success has been promisingly demonstrated, these standard machine learning methods often assume fixed discretization in both space and time, which turns out to be a strong limitation for the modeling of complex dynamical systems.
+Despite the initial promising results, standard machine learning methods often assume fixed discretization in both space and time, which presents a significant constraint for accurately modeling complex dynamical systems.
 The main reason for such a limitation is two-fold: (i) the available data sources are unlikely in a consistent resolution, and (ii) the efficient characterization of the system state usually demands a non-uniform resolution.
 For instance, the data sources of earth system include high-fidelity simulations~\cite{wedi2020baseline} with a fine spatial resolution such as $O(100\textrm{m})$ to $O(1\textrm{km})$, satellite images across a wide range of resolutions with the finest one of $O(10\textrm{m})$, and the data collected by observatories that sparsely distributed across the earth.
-The temporal resolutions as well vary among high-fidelity simulations, satellite images, and observatory data.
+The temporal resolutions also vary among high-fidelity simulations, satellite images, and observatory data.
 This multiscale nature of different data sources is also present in many engineering applications, e.g., wind farms with both LiDAR data and high-fidelity simulations of atmospheric boundary layer~\cite{porte2011large,lu2011large}.
-On the other hand, the system states of complex dynamical often have multiscale features intrinsically, for which an adaptive resolution is often the more efficient way of characterizing the system state than a uniform resolution.
+On the other hand, the system states of complex dynamics often have multiscale features intrinsically, for which an adaptive resolution is often the more efficient way of characterizing the system state than a uniform resolution.